-- Pedal the bicycle with little pressure on the pedals, and move the shifter one gear at a time, ensuring that the chain is fully engaged in that gear before applying more pressure on the pedals. - For bicycles with 3 front chain rings; avoid "Cross Chaining", which is the position when the chain is in the smallest cog in the rear combined with the inner or smallest chain ring in the front, or the largest cog in the rear and the outer or largest chain ring in the front.
-These gear positions put the chain at the most extreme angle and can cause premature wear to the drivetrain.
-Bicycles with 3 front chain rings have enough gear "overlaps" that these gears are not needed.
-Figure 5.2 - It is OK to ride the whole time in only one gear if this is comfortable. - Shift only while pedaling forward and seated.
+- Pedal the bicycle with little pressure on the pedals, and move the shifter one gear at a time, ensuring that the chain is fully engaged in that gear before applying more pressure on the pedals. - It is OK to ride the whole time in only one gear if this is comfortable. - Shift only while pedaling forward and seated.
 When shifting, lessen the pressure exerted on the pedals during the shift.

 - Once you have successfully shifted gears, it is OK to start to pedal hard if desired. - Pedaling hard while shifting can cause the chain to skip and not engage the appropriate gear. - Backpedaling should be avoided on derailleur bikes because the chain can jam and cause the bike to become unstable.
-See Section 4: Adjusting the Derailleur for further information on proper gear adjustment.
+See Assembly and Maintenance for further information on proper gear adjustment.